 MDC Goldenrod is a state approved Medicaid Waiver provider.
-MDC Goldenrod provides a variety of services allotted by the Medicaid Waiver such as Residential Habilitation, Community Habilitation, Personal Assistance Care (PAC) and Respite care.
-Well trained Direct Support Professionals deliver the services as provided on each individual’s waiver.
-All services are tailored to meet the specific needs of each individual and his family.
+MDC Goldenrod provides a variety of services allotted by the Medicaid Waiver such as Residential Habilitation, Community Integration and Habilitation and Respite Care.
+Well-trained Direct Support Professionals deliver the services as provided on each individual’s waiver.
+All services are tailored to meet the specific needs of each individual and their family.

 Project Promise is a program to meet the spiritual and social needs of adults with disabilities.
 Project Promise meets two times a month for worship and craft activities.
-In addition to the worship and craft activities, Project Promise hosts an annual Easter play, a field day, a retreat, a chicken BBQ and various other activities.
+In addition to the worship and craft activities, Project Promise hosts an annual Easter play, retreat, picnic, chicken BBQ and various other activities throughout the year.
 Project Promise is little to no cost to the participants for most activities.
 Volunteers are responsible for the success of Project Promise with the guidance of a committee and one part-time employee.
 Project Promise is blessed with generous community and congregational support.
-Click here to learn more.